Distance Matrix API

 Shortest route in distance

-To build the shortest route in distance, even if it is not optimal due to traffic jams, specify the shortest
+To build the shortest route in distance, even if it is not the fastest one, specify the shortest

 route type.